unoplatform/uno/doc/articles/concepts/source-generation.md

 - A check to ensure the type doesn't _already_ override the same method so that the generator doesn't accidentally generate code that clashes with authored code and causes a compiler error.

 All this goes on under the hood without user intervention, whenever your app compiles.
 The end result is that `DependencyObject` can be used almost exactly the same way with Uno as with UWP, even though it's an interface and not a class.

+# Generation of native constructors

+tba

+# Generation from `.resw` resources

+tba